kajla-dhananjay/FixedPacketSolver/README.md

 - doc : Contains the documentation for the code and the paper
   - paper.pdf : Will contain the PLW paper
 - src : Contains the source code for implementation
-  - src/cuda : contains cuda + thrust implementation of the algo.
-  - src/naive : contains naive implementation of the algorithm.
+  - src/naive : contains implementation of the algorithm.
     - src/naive/README.md : contains documentation of the naive implementation